open-mmlab/mmpose/docs/en/migration.md

 - `mode == 'predict'`: return the prediction result in the input space, used for model inference

-- `mode == 'tensor'`: return the model output in the output space, i.e. model forward propagatin only, for model export
+- `mode == 'tensor'`: return the model output in the output space, i.e. model forward propagation only, for model export

 Developers should build the components by calling the corresponding registry.
 Taking the top-down model as an example: